trilogy-group/social-toolkit-site/website/docs/getting-started/intro.md

    Design prompts to analyze brand materials for voice, style, compliance, and other aspects.

 4. **Generation Setup**
-   Create specialized instructions (called “workers”) that define how to generate content aligned with your brand.
+   Create specialized instructions (called "workers") that define how to generate content aligned with your brand.
 You can then run generation requests to produce brand-consistent outputs.

 5. **Brand Compass**
    A Brand Compass is a unified report that provides a holistic view of your brand by analyzing all brand-related content.
 It synthesizes information from your uploaded samples, knowledge, and guidelines to create a comprehensive brand understanding.
 The Brand Compass: